atlp-rwanda/rca-phantom-team5-bn/README.md

 - Get one bus Endpoint
 - Update a bus Endpoint
 - Delete a bus Endpoint
-- Assign a bus to a route Endpoint
-- Get all assigned bus and their routes Endpoint
-- change a bus route Endpoint

 ## POSTMAN COLLECTION URL
 https://documenter.getpostman.com/view/8596310/2s93RRxZYQ